AxelBanderet/sigfox-blockchain/readme.md

 # A Sigfox IoT Blockchain application with Microsoft Azure

 ## Introduction
-Sigfox 0G network allows to collect unprecedent amount of data from wide types of unreachable sources so far.
-However, it appears that this huge amount of information does not reveal a related worth value unless it has been processed in a proper way.
+Sigfox 0G network allows to collect unprecedent amount of data from wide types of sources that were unreachable so far.
+However, it appears that this huge amount of information does not reveal a worth related value unless it has been processed in a proper way.
 Once correctly handled, it becomes so interesting to observe how this data can then bring an unprecedent amount of value.
-This is the power of IoT and this is also why Sigfox-based successfull value propositions are never only about collecting the data but more importantly about extracting and creating value from it.
+This is the power of IoT and this is also why Sigfox-based successfull value propositions are never only about collecting the data but more importantly about creating value from it.

-On the other hand, Blockchain has emerged in the past decades as one of the most useful and democratized technology.
-So many applications in multitude of markets are now adopting it.
-As a recap, a Blockchain is a serie of blocks of information linked by cryptographic hashes which are distributed on a network of nodes.
+On the other hand, Blockchain has emerged in the past decade as one of the most useful and democratized technology.
+So many applications in multitude of verticals are now adopting it.
+As a recap, a Blockchain is a serie of blocks of information linked by cryptographic hashes which are distributed across a network of nodes.
 Each of them has a local copy of the blockchain and verify the new blocks by reaching an agreed consensus.
 Hence, the Blockchain becomes a public distributed ledger of information which is inherently immutable, transparent and secure.
-This is how it defines a new way of storing and exchanging the information and certainly explains why this technology has been and is still the pillar of cryptocurrencies.
+This is how it defines a new way of storing and exchanging the information.

-But what if we were storing IoT data in a Blockchain?
+    What if we were pushing IoT data within a Blockchain?

 Following this growth potential, several edge tehnologies have been developed on top of the Blockchain.
 Smart Contracts are one of those.
-The concept is basically to pre-define some logical rules and actions that will be triggered depending on the data processed within the Blockchain.
-Among others, it allows to use as an input the Blockchain data and to define modular, automatic, instantaneous and administrative-free actions based on it.
+The concept is basically to pre-define logical rules and actions that will be triggered depending on the data processed within the Blockchain.
+Among others, it allows to use the Blockchain data as an input and define modular, automatic, instantaneous and administrative-free actions based on it.

-We are now able to draw the goal of this article:
-Deploy a Blockchain based application fed by a Sigfox IoT device wich triggers Smart Contract related actions.
+That leads us to the goal of this article: Present a Blockchain based demo application fed by a Sigfox IoT device that triggers Smart Contract related actions on Microsoft Azure.

 ## Architecture